0345 811 9595

 Also, ensure that the tyres are inflated to the correct pressure and that tread depth is sufficient and to the legal minimum standard of 1.6mm.
 Your owner's manual will also outline the recommended tyre pressure for your car.

 The more sensible and smooth you drive, the less fuel you'll use, as there's less strain being put on the engine.
+Keep your speed as low as is safely possible for the driving conditions and road.
+By keeping speeds at a sensible pace, you can reduce fuel consumption by up to 25%.

 Try driving in the highest gear possible to keep you under the speed limit.
 This will ensure that the rev counter stays as low as possible and therefore uses less fuel.
-If driving in a stop-start environment, try and change through the gears as quickly as possible.
+If driving in a stop-start environment, try to change through the gears as quickly as possible.

 As mentioned above, the more you engage the engine, the more fuel you'll use.
 If you anticipate what will happen, you'll avoid slamming on the brakes or accelerator and keep the engine's workload as low as possible.

 The heavier the car, the more work the engine has to do, using more fuel.
 Before you set off, remove any unnecessary items from the car that might weigh you down.
-Although this might be a bit tedious, it will contribute to maintaining your car's fuel economy in the long term.
+Think, do you really need those golf clubs in the boot all the time?

 Remember physics lessons in school where they taught us about drag?
 Yeah, me neither!
 Drag is a force that acts in the opposite direction to the moving object and slows it down.
 On a car, this will include roof bars, racks, and actions such as opening the windows.

 Although removing a roof rack every so often might be annoying, it will be worth it.
-Also, you'll get the explain to your family about drag, how fun.
+Also, you'll get the explain to your family about drag, how fun!
 Every cloud has a silver lining!

 Carpooling is when you share your journey with someone else to a similar destination.
 Common forms of carpooling include commuting to work or school or travelling to a popular event such as a gig or a sports event.